-Festive Greetings: I am taking a day off and even though we all know I Loath Guest Posts I have allowed our buddy Glenn from Life Insurance Canada to show just how Grinchy he can be, read on, and be dazzled by his
+Festive Greetings: I am taking a day off, and even though we all know I Loath Guest Posts, I have allowed our buddy Glenn from Life Insurance Canada to show how Grinchy he can be, read on, and be dazzled by his

 - All gifts must fit into a Christmas stocking

 Can you do it?
-The unique part of this challenge is that by reducing budget drastically it forces us to find really creative and interesting gifts.
-You can’t buy a $150 Fossil watch just because it’s cool - that’s out of the budget.
+The unique part of this challenge is that reducing the budget drastically forces us to find really creative and interesting gifts.
+You can’t buy a $150 Fossil watch just because it’s cool – that’s out of the budget.